-Leeks are an excellent source of vitamin K, and a good source of vitamin B6, folate, vitamin C, copper, iron, manganese, and vitamin A. Leeks are very low in saturated fats and cholesterol and low in sodium.
+Leeks are one of the national emblems of Wales, and are typically milder than onions, making us less likely to cry while cutting them.
+Leeks are an excellent source of vitamin K, and a good source of vitamin B6, folate, vitamin C, copper, iron, manganese, and vitamin A. Leeks are low in saturated fats, cholesterol and sodium.

 Buying & Storing

 Refrigerate leeks unwashed and dry, with roots still attached, for up to 2 weeks.
-You can lightly wrap them in plastic to avoid aromas spreading to other foods.
+Lightly wrap them in plastic to avoid aromas spreading to other foods.
 Damp paper towels can also be used but they won’t be as effective in preventing the spread of odor.
 For longer-term storage, leeks can be buried in moist sand and kept in a cool, but not freezing, location.
 Leeks can also be pureed and frozen for later use in soups and sauces.

 Whether raw or cooked, leeks can be a substitute for onions in any dish, or combined with onions for a more dynamic flavor.
-Add to soups, stocks, stir-fries, or long-cooking dishes such as grains, beans, or stews for added flavor.
+Add to soups, stocks, stir-fry, or long-cooking dishes such as grains, beans, or stews for added flavor.

-Pureeing: puree raw or cooked leeks for a soup base.
+Puree – puree raw or cooked leeks for a soup base.
 It is excellent in cold soups as well as hot soups and stews.

 Roast – cut leeks in half lengthwise and place the sliced side down in a baking dish.
 Drizzle the leeks with olive oil or place a pat of butter on each one and sprinkle with salt, pepper and fresh thyme.
 Cover with foil and bake at 300°F for 1 hour, then remove the foil, carefully flip the halved leeks, and bake uncovered at 400°F for 15-20 minutes until they start to brown.